fiaos-org/FiaPhy/paper.md

 **FiaPhy** is a C++ library designed for embedded systems (Arduino, ESP32, Raspberry Pi) that reconstructs Global Horizontal Irradiance (GHI) and convective heat flux using standard environmental sensors.

 Current environmental monitoring relies on static state variables—temperature, pressure, and humidity—while remaining blind to the dynamic energy exchanges that drive them.
-FiaPhy implements the Differential Temporal Derivative Soft-Sensing (DTDSS) framework, employing a differential topology with Inertial Noise Reduction (INR) to mathematically reconstruct solar radiation without the cost or fragility of thermopile pyranometers.
-The library transforms commodity hardware (specifically dual BME280 configurations [@Bosch:2016]) into capability-dense radiometers suitable for mass IoT deployment.
+FiaPhy implements the Differential Temporal Derivative Soft-Sensing (DTDSS) framework, employing a differential topology with Inertial Noise Reduction (INR) to mathematically reconstruct solar radiation without the cost or fragility of thermopile pyranometers.The library transforms commodity hardware (specifically dual BME280 configurations [@Bosch:2016]) into capability-dense radiometers suitable for mass IoT deployment.
+While currently specialized for solar flux, the underlying DTDSS framework establishes a generalized methodology for deriving complex energy flux parameters from standard state variables, paving the way for a new class of virtual sensors on constrained embedded architectures.

 # Statement of need